 Uniform on placement

-On placement, you’ll be expected to dress smart, professional and unlikely to cause offence.
+On placement, you’ll be expected to dress in a way that is smart, professional and unlikely to cause offence.
 Here’s some tips on items of clothing to avoid:

 - High heeled or open toe shoes

 - Clothing likely to snag on any equipment